Cosmetic Tattooing often referred to as Permanent Makeup which implies

 eyelids and lips.

-equipment or procedures are supervised by, and formally re-audited by my
+equipment or procedures are reviewed by, and re-audited by my

 own health advisor who has 30 years of

 formal qualification and extensive experience in Clinical Procedures,

 Accident & Emergency, Occupational Health & Safety, Health Education,